Top 5 Factors That Impact Your Credit Score:

-Minor changes in your credit structure can change your credit score enough to affect your ability to qualify for a mortgage.
-Everyone’s credit history is different, but being aware of your credit health, creating good financial habits, and remembering these five factors will point you in the right direction to building or improving your credit score.
+Minor changes in your credit structure can impact your credit score enough to affect your ability to qualify for a mortgage.
+Monitoring your credit, creating good financial habits, and remembering these factors will help you build or improve your credit score.

 1. Your Payment History

 Your payment history is the most important credit scoring factor – accounting for 35% of the total score.
-A pattern of late payment history can have a negative impact on your credit score, as this is part of the information lenders use to predict the likelihood that you’ll repay your debt.
-It’s also much harder to bring a score up once it’s lowered due to late payments, so always do your best to keep those payments coming on time.
+A pattern of late payment history can have a negative impact on your credit score.
+This is part of the information lenders use to predict the likelihood that you’ll repay your debt.
+It’s also much harder to bring a score up once it’s lowered due to late payments.
+Always do your best to keep those payments coming on time.

 2. Your Debt

 30% of your total credit score comes from what you owe and how much of your total available credit has been used.
 Additionally, using more than 30% of your available credit is a negative indicator to creditors.
-If you think credit utilization is keeping your score down and you have credit card debt, the best thing you can do is pay it off to improve it.
+If credit utilization is lowering your score and you have credit card debt, begin paying it off.

 3. Your Credit History Length